karakays/lfcs/README.md

     `sudo cryptosetup luksFormat /dev/sda2`
 2. `luksOpen` creates a device mapper whose name is provided as action argument. `luksOpen` asks for the secret before creating device mapper.
 The device mapper is located at `/dev/mapper/name`.

-    `sudo cryptosetup luksOpen /dev/sda2 name`
+    `sudo cryptosetup luksOpen /dev/sda2 my-luks-dev`
 3. Use the device as if it were unencrypted partition.
 Format filesystem first and mount

-    `sudo mkfs.ext4 /dev/mapper/name`
+    `sudo mkfs.ext4 /dev/mapper/my-luks-dev`

-    `sudo mount /dev/mapper/name /mnt`
+    `sudo mount /dev/mapper/my-luks-dev /media/karakays/usb1`
 ```
 NAME             FSTYPE      LABEL  UUID                                 MOUNTPOINT
 sda
 ├─sda1           crypto_LUKS        42a2b0ea-19f8-47a9-af1e-930464c7ed2d
-│ └─my-luks-disk ext4               3cc849f2-984c-48cc-93e6-806a1d9f83da /media/karakays/usb
+│ └─my-luks-dev ext4               3cc849f2-984c-48cc-93e6-806a1d9f83da /media/karakays/usb1
 └─sda2           ext4               a2fcd826-29de-435e-98af-696e1f707b03
 ```

 4. When done, unmount it and remove the mapping with `luksClose`.

-    `sudo umount /dev/mapper/name`
+    `sudo umount /dev/mapper/my-luks-dev`

-    `sudo cryptsetup luksClose /dev/mapper/name`
+    `sudo cryptsetup luksClose /dev/mapper/my-luks-dev`

-##### Mounting at boot
+#### Mounting at boot
-To mount an encrypted partition at boot time, add a normal entry to /etc/fstab. /etc/fstab is not aware that device is encrypted.
+To mount an encrypted partition at boot time, add a normal entry to `/etc/fstab`. `/etc/fstab` is not aware that device is encrypted.

 ```
-/dev/mapper/my-luks-dev /mnt ext4 defaults 0 0
+/dev/mapper/my-luks-dev /media/karakays/usb1 ext4 defaults 0 0
 ```

-Add entry to /etc/crypttab to specify mapping. <target> is mapped device name, source is actual block device which can be device file, uuid or label.
-If <key-file> is omitted, secret will be asked from the console.
+Add entry to `/etc/crypttab` to specify mapping. `target` is mapped device name, `source` is actual block device which can be device file, uuid or label.
+If `key-file` is omitted, secret will be asked from the console.

 ```
 my-luks-dev /dev/sda1 luks-secret-file